Arrow Films

 Arrow Films is a British independent film distributor and restorer specialising in world cinema, arthouse, horror and classic films.
-It sells Ultra HD Blu-rays, Blu-rays and DVDs online, and also operates its own subscription video on-demand service, Arrow Player.
+As Arrow Video, it sells Ultra HD Blu-rays, Blu-rays and DVDs online; it also operates its own subscription video on-demand service, Arrow Player.
+Since 2017, Arrow have had a dedicated podcast hosted by film-makers Sam Ashurst and Dan Martin.
+Arrow Video is considered a boutique Blu-ray label.

 History

 Arrow Films was established in 1991 as a family firm in Shenley, Hertfordshire.
 Whilst Arrow Films was the company's primary brand for theatrical releases, the Arrow Video label was created in 2009 specialising in cult and horror home video.
 In September 2011, the ArrowDrome brand was created for budget DVDs.
 The Arrow Academy and Arrow TV labels specialised in the world cinema and Nordic noir genres respectively, but since 2021, each has been merged into Arrow Video.
 In the same year, the company launched Arrow Player, a subscription video on-demand service in the UK, US and Canada.

 Arrow began releasing films in the North American market in 2015.
 As of 2022, it operated in the UK, Ireland, US and Canada.

 In 2021, Arrow Films was sold to THG plc for £18.5 million.
+In January 2025, THG plc demerged its technology and logistics arm, THG Ingenuity, into a privately owned, stand-alone business.

+In 2025, Arrow Video signed a deal with Warner Bros. in which Arrow would distribute several films by WB subsidiary New Line Cinema on Blu-ray and 4K Ultra HD Blu-ray.